satyamhq/introduction-to-frontend-development/module-1-introduction-to-html-and-css/what-is-html.md

 # What Is HyperText Markup Language (HTML)?

-When a team of builders begin constructing a building, one of their key tasks is to assemble the frame.
-It does not matter what type of building it is; construction always starts with a frame of beams and rafters.
-Once the frame is in place, it guides the rest of the construction.
+When builders begin constructing a building, one of their first tasks is to assemble the frame.
+No matter the type of building, construction always starts with a strong structural frame.
+Once in place, this frame guides the rest of the construction process.

-In a similar way, if you compare a building to a web page, an HTML document acts like the frame.
-It provides the basic structure of a web page and is assembled using different components such as tags and elements.
+In the same way, an HTML document acts as the **framework of a web page**.
+It provides the basic structure that all other web technologies build upon.
+HTML uses **tags** and **elements** to organize and define content on the web.

-In this lesson, you learned about HTML documents and the difference between HTML tags and HTML elements.

 ---

 ## Origin of HTML

-Sir Tim Berners-Lee, a physicist, often thought about how he and his colleagues from around the world could share information.
-This question led to the development of HTML.

-The first web page was created in 1991 by Sir Tim Berners-Lee while working at the European Organization for Nuclear Research (CERN).
-Along with HTML, the first web browser and web server were also created.
+HTML was created by **Sir Tim Berners-Lee**, a physicist who wanted to help researchers around the world share information more efficiently.
+As part of this effort, he developed HTML along with the first web browser and web server.

+The first version of HTML was released in **1991** while he was working at **CERN (European Organization for Nuclear Research)**.

 ---